In this PostgreSQL tutorial, I will show how to use like operator in PostgreSQL.

 OR country LIKE '%S%');

-If you look at the above query, the mulitple LIKE operator is used for mulitple pattern within parenthesis and each LIKE operator is separated by OR operator.
-The query returns the result containing substring ‘ra’ and ‘S’ in the name of countries as you can see in the output.
+If you look at the above query, the multiple LIKE operator is used for multiple patterns within parentheses, and the OR operator separates each LIKE operator.
+The query returns the result containing the substrings ‘ra’ and ‘S’ in the names of countries, as you can see in the output.

-This is how you can search for mulitple values using the PostgreSQL LIKE operator.
+This is how you can search for multiple values using the PostgreSQL LIKE operator.

 Suppose you want to find the strings or numbers but you only know the end part of the that strings or numbers, then you can use the PostgreSQL LIKE operator to find all the string or number ending with specifid character or number.